Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - The Lions have been underdogs by 10 points or more three times this season and have covered the spread twice.

-- Detroit's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).
+- Detroit's games this year have eclipsed the over/under three times in nine opportunities (33.3%).

-- Detroit is 2-2 against the spread and 0-4 overall when the team piles up over 323.9 yards.
+- Detroit is 2-2 against the spread and 0-4 overall when the team totals more than 323.9 yards.

-- The Lions have turned the ball over 11 times this season, three more turnovers than the Browns have forced (8).
+- This season the Lions have turned the ball over 11 times, three more than the Browns' takeaways (8).

 Home and road insights

-- At home this year, Cleveland has two wins against the spread and is 3-2 overall.
+- At home this season, Cleveland has two wins against the spread and is 3-2 overall.

-- The Browns are winless ATS (0-1) as 10-point favorites or more at home.
+- The Browns are winless ATS (0-1) as 10-point favorites or greater at home.

-- Cleveland has hit the over twice in five home games this season.
+- In five home games this year, Cleveland has hit the over twice.

 - The average point total in Browns home games this season is 45.1 points, 0.6 more than this outing's over/under (44.5).

-- This year, in five road games, Detroit has gone over the total once.
+- This season, in five away games, Detroit has hit the over once.

 - Lions away games this season average 46.3 total points, 1.8 more than this matchup's over/under (44.5).